Toronto ravine system

 The Toronto ravine system is a distinctive feature of the city's geography, consisting of a network of deep ravines, which forms a large urban forest that runs through most of Toronto.
-The ravine system is the largest in any city in the world, with the Ravine and Natural Feature Protection Bylaw protecting approximately 110 km2 of public and privately-owned land.
+The ravine system is the largest in any city in the world, with the Ravine and Natural Feature Protection Bylaw protecting approximately 110 km2 of public and privately owned land.
 The ravine system has been presented as a central characteristic of the city, with the size of the ravine system leading Toronto to be described as "a city within a park".

-The ravine system began to take shape approximately 12,000 years ago at the end of the Last Glacial Period when the glaciers that once covered Toronto retreated northeast, leaving rivers and valleys in their place.
+The ravine system began to take shape approximately 12,000 years ago at the end of the Last Glacial Period when the glaciers that once covered Toronto retreated northeast and left valleys and rivers that eventually formed deep ravines.
 Due to the topography of the ravine system, limited urban development occurred within it until the mid-19th century.
-During the late 19th and early 20th centuries, the ravine system underwent a number of changes and saw several infrastructure developments built within it.
-Limited development in the ravine system continued until Hurricane Hazel passed through Toronto in 1954; when the destruction caused by the hurricane resulted in the cessation of almost all major developments in the ravine system.
+Limited development continued in the ravine system until the occurrence of Hurricane Hazel in 1954.
+The destruction caused by the hurricane led to a halt to major developments within the ravine system.
 The Toronto ravine system remains largely undeveloped, with most of its public lands having been designated as parkland.

 More than two-thirds of the publicly owned portions of the ravine system are made up of forests, with the other portions being beaches, meadows, open water, successional lands, and wetlands.
 Although large portions of the ravine system remain undeveloped, parts of the ravine system are used for flood management, carbon sequestration, and recreational purposes by the city.
 In addition to its human uses, the ravine system also serves as a habitat and wildlife corridor for a large number of animals.